Philip-Walsh/devkit/README.md

 1. Automatically bumps version (patch, minor, or major)
 2. Creates Git tags with proper naming
+3. Tests Docker images for functionality
+4. Scans Docker images for security vulnerabilities
-3. Builds Docker images with semantic versioning tags
+5. Builds Docker images with semantic versioning tags
-4. Pushes Docker images to container registries
+6. Pushes Docker images to container registries
-5. Creates GitHub releases with release notes
+7. Creates GitHub releases with release notes

 To create a release:
 1. Go to the Actions tab in your GitHub repository
 2. Select the "Release" workflow
 3. Click "Run workflow"
-4. Choose the version bump type and optionally add release notes
+4. Choose the version bump type, enable Chainguard support, and optionally add release notes
 5. Click "Run workflow" to start the release process

 ### Python API